01Zhangbw/Speech-and-audio-papers-Top-Conference/README.md

 # Speech and audio papers@Top Conference (Update Regularly)

-> This is a repo including speech&audio papers published in top conference🎵 **Your ⭐ Star is my biggest motivation to keep updating!
-Welcome to Issue or collaborate via PRs👏 Feel free to contact📧 me via zhangbw0102@gmail.com.**
+> It is a repo including speech&audio papers published in top conference.
-> Hope you think it's helpful😊
+ **Welcome to star⭐ Discuss in Issues or collaborate via PRs~👏 Feel free to contact📧 me via zhangbw0102@gmail.com.**

 🔥 NEW UPDATE: ~~31 Jan, 2025. 新年快乐！~~ 24 May, 2025